Frequently Asked Questions About Camp Erdman

 Whenever you have groups of children together, teasing and bullying can occur.
 We do everything we can to prevent this from happening.
 Our staff are trained in how to spot this behavior and put a stop to it.
 We have no tolerance for this type of behavior and a camper could be sent home for bullying or intimidating actions.

-What COVID-19 safety procedures do you have in place?
+What safety procedures do you have in place?

-What extra health and safety measures are you taking?
+What health and safety measures are you taking?

-We have changed the physical layout within our facilities and the style of our programs to accommodate physical distancing.
+- We have changed the physical layout within our facilities and the style of our programs to maximize enjoyment and learning as well as keeping our campers comfortable and safe.

-- Materials, equipment, and spaces will be cleaned per CDC guidelines.
+- Materials, equipment, and spaces cleaned per CDC guidelines.

 - Campers and staff will wash and sanitize their hands between each activity and before and after each meal.